Everything Your Legal File Management System Needs To Rock These 7 Use Caseson 2 January 2019

 Encryption is an essential part of data security, ensuring only authorized parties can access your documents.
 A truly secure document management system will encrypt your files while they are at rest and in transit.
 Similarly, backups are important to ensure your documents are not lost due to unforeseen events, with a solid system keeping backups for at least several weeks.

 What happens when your files are stolen during a transfer?
 With Glasscubes’ SSL encryption, that’s not a thing.
-Start your free trial today.
+Request a guided demo of Glasscubes today.

 Legal File Management Use Cases

 How do these features come into play in different legal contexts?
 We explore different situations and legal contexts below.

 - Internal staff.
 There are plenty of organisational documents that are needed internally, such as policies and procedures, HR handbooks, memos, company news, compliance notes, etc. Searching comes in handy here for quickly finding operational direction and insights.
 Additionally, a document management system that can also function as an intranet would be valuable for communicating and sharing knowledge.

 - Clients.
 Sending and receiving documents with clients is a staple at any law firm.
 Controlling access to these sensitive files is essential for maintaining compliance and your firm’s good reputation.
 Additionally, to communicate with longstanding clients or external partners, an extranet or client portal would provide a dedicated digital space for seamless information exchange, like this one created by Aaron & Partners.

 - Property transactions.
 Whether residential or commercial, the sale or purchase of a property requires a lot of documentation.
 Law firms are constantly sharing information with solicitors on the buy and sell side, bringing up the need for version control to ensure everyone’s on the same page.